Rsekaii/rsekaii.github.io/_posts/emath/2025-05-12-dif-uni-fun.md

 ## In Summary

-I’ve always appreciated the elegance of abstract algebra, but I never expected to see it come alive so vividly in a field as practical as cryptography.
+I’ve always appreciated the elegance of abstract algebra, but I never expected to see it applied in a field as practical as cryptography.

 In this moment, I was genuinely astonished.
 Not just by the utility, but by the *beauty* of it all.

 By embedding deep algebraic structure into our function designs, we’re able to build systems that are:

-- Predictable and analyzable, yet*mysterious and impenetrable to attackers
+- Predictable and analyzable, yet mysterious and impenetrable to attackers
 - Backed by formal proofs, not just hope or empirical strength
 - Elegant and reusable, with foundations rooted in pure mathematics